-This summary highlights information from this prospectus supplement and the accompanying prospectus to help you understand our business and the common units.
+This summary highlights information from this prospectus supplement and the accompanying prospectus to help you understand our business and the notes.
 It does not contain all of the information that is important to you.
 You should read carefully the entire prospectus supplement, the accompanying prospectus, the documents incorporated by reference and the other documents to which we refer for a more complete understanding of this offering.
-You should read "Risk Factors" beginning on page S-14 of this prospectus supplement and on page 3 of the accompanying prospectus for more information about important risks that you should consider before making a decision to purchase common units in this offering.
+You should read "Risk Factors" beginning on page S-14 of this prospectus supplement and on page 3 of the accompanying prospectus for more information about important risks that you should consider before making a decision to purchase notes in this offering.

-The information presented in this prospectus supplement assumes that the underwriter does not exercise its over-allotment option, unless otherwise indicated.
-All references in this prospectus supplement and the accompanying prospectus to number of units, earnings per unit or unit price give effect to our two-for-one unit split on May 15, 2002.
-"Our," "we," "us" and "Enterprise" as used in this prospectus supplement and the accompanying prospectus refer to Enterprise Products Partners L.P. and its wholly owned subsidiaries.
-"GulfTerra" as used in this prospectus supplement refers to GulfTerra Energy Partners, L.P. and its wholly owned subsidiaries, and "El Paso Corporation" as used in this prospectus supplement refers to El Paso Corporation and its wholly owned subsidiaries.
-Effective February 3, 2005, GulfTerra's name was changed to Enterprise GTM Holdings L.P., and GulfTerra's general partner's name was changed to Enterprise GTMGP, LLC.
+Unless the context otherwise requires, "our," "we," "us" and "Enterprise" as used in this prospectus supplement refer solely to Enterprise Products Operating L.P. and its subsidiaries, and do not include our parent, Enterprise Products Partners L.P.
+"Enterprise Parent" or "Parent Guarantor" as used in this prospectus supplement refers to Enterprise Products Partners L.P., "GulfTerra" as used in this prospectus supplement refers to GulfTerra Energy Partners, L.P. and its wholly owned subsidiaries, and "El Paso Corporation" as used in this prospectus supplement refers to El Paso Corporation and its wholly owned subsidiaries.
+Effective February 3, 2005, GulfTerra's name was changed to Enterprise GTM Holdings L.P., and GulfTerra's general partner's name was changed to Enterprise GTM GP, LLC.